equisde/SevaBit-explorer/README.md

 # create the makefile
 cmake ..

-# alternatively can use: cmake -DLOKI_DIR=/path/to/loki ..
+# alternatively can use: cmake -DSEVABIT_DIR=/path/to/sevabit ..
-# if loki is not in ~/loki
+# if sevabit is not in ~/sevabit
 #
 # also can build with ASAN (sanitizers), for example
 # cmake -DSANITIZE_ADDRESS=On ..